-Insulating forms are a bright idea.
+Insulating forms are an inspired idea.
 Used for cast-in-place concrete construction, with these lightweight, rigid, expanded-polystyrene (EPS) units, a builder can quickly form house walls, insert steel reinforcing, and then pour concrete in the center cavities.
 The rigid foam is left in place to serve as wall insulation, providing values of R-20 to R-50.

 EPS systems are made either as panels or stackable blocks.
 Both are extremely easy to work with.
 The foam may be routed or cut to accept electrical wiring.
 Stucco or conventional siding may be applied over the exterior foam skin.
 Interior walls are often drywalled.